bowenSteve/Spacefy/README.md

 # Spacefy
 ## Project Description
-* Spacefy is a platform that bring people together to meet, create, and celebrate.Its an online marketplace will make it easier than ever to find and book unique spaces for any activity.
+* Spacefy is a platform that bring people together to meet, create, and celebrate.Its an online marketplace that make it easier than ever to find and book unique spaces for any activity.

 * A platform that enable people to meet, create (collaborate with colleagues ) and celebrate (a major milestone).
 Space owners around the country can lease their property and make it available for rent by the hour/ day for people seeking a location for their next meeting, event or activity